Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 When starting out with weak characters, try to stay inside levels a fairly short amount of time since difficulty escalates quickly as the Miasma level grows.
 Use a formation that has "Dem.
 Eye" (or later "Getaway") to find the exit portal quickly when needed.

 Search for purple portals to get experience fast.
-Gaining a lot of experience awards a lot of growth points afterwards too, which is also a big help to leveling up your characters.
+Gaining a lot of experience awards a lot of growth points afterwards too, which is also a big help for leveling up your characters.
 Focus on getting a single character to lv.
 100 first.
 Lv.
 100 is a game changer, because this is when you can promote them and start using upgrade stones.

 Out of the regular Gauntlet-mode starting characters, Zhou Yun is the best for grinding experience with.
-While he runs slower than Hanzo Hattori, he can be a real beast at taking down large groups of enemies.
+Althogh he runs slower than Hanzo Hattori, he can be a real beast at taking down large groups of enemies.
 Try spamming the air special (jump cancelling in between uses) to destroy hundreds of troops in seconds.

 As an additional tip for survival, try to form a team with a lot of Thrift-type characters, since having them around makes it easier to spam specials or Musou.
 Stay on the lookout for Thrifty people!
 For the record, all the characters with Thrift are Liu Shan, Motochika Chosokabe, No, Zhang Jiao, Xu Shu, Dong Zhuo, Nene, Hundun, Yinglong, Ayane, Mitsuhide Akechi, Wei Yan and Liu Bei.
 Some of them only unlock Thrift after you have promoted them.